metadaddy/Forcecraft/README.md

     gradle build

 The build process creates `build/distributions/Forcecraft-1.7.2-0.2.0-mod.jar`.
-This is an 'UberJar', including all the mod's dependencies, packaged so that Forge will load it correctly.
+This is an [UberJar](http://stackoverflow.com/a/11947093/33905) including all the mod's dependencies, packaged so that Forge will load it correctly.

 You should be able to drop this into the mods directory to play the mod with Minecraft + Forge.